divijghose/firedrake/Firedrake-meeting-2024-03-06.md

 ## JB: Do we still want the option of a no VTK install path
 I haven't moved checkpointing into `output`, but that isn't holding up binary release related things. https://github.com/firedrakeproject/firedrake/pull/3324

+## DH: Is having FML in the main namespace actually a good idea?

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*